About Sturdy Fireproof Safes

 - If a realistic fire rating is important to you, it's best you find a UL Fire rated safe (they tend to be a lot smaller in size and quite a bit of money).

-Sturdy Fire Safes use UL tested intumescent fire calking, that is then covered by a custom fit boiler gasket.
+Sturdy Fire Safes use UL tested intumescent fire calking that is covered by a custom fit boiler gasket.
 This boiler gasket is designed for high temp ovens and kilns.
-The LCI Firestop Sealant is designed to prevent the spread of fire, smoke, toxic fumes, and moisture for up to 3 hours and expanding to eight times it's normal capacity.
-It's doubled the size of average fire gaskets for 2x the coverage and protection.
-A custom fit fire gasket is important for a fireproof safe because clearance between the door and the door seat of any safe body on the market cannot be made to fit exactly the same every time, and you need to keep the smoke out immediately.
-Basically, a one sized gasket like the commonly used Palusol cannot fit all safes perfectly, without needing to be heated up first to fill the gaps.
+The LCI Firestop Sealant is designed to prevent the spread of fire, smoke, toxic fumes and moisture for up to 3 hours and expanding to eight times its normal capacity.
+It's doubled the width of our competitors fire gaskets for 2x better coverage and protection.
+A custom fit fire gasket is important for a fireproof safe because clearance between the door and the door seat cannot be made to fit exactly the same every time.
+A one sized gasket like the commonly used Palusol cannot fit all safes perfectly without needing to be heated up first to fill the gaps.
 Little information is available online about Palusol, but here is some more information an independent did on how Palusol door seals perform in garages.